 Weight Loss Assistance

 If you need help losing weight, talk to your doctor.
 He or she will have access to a team of health care professionals at Wake Forest Baptist Health that can help develop a weight management program that's right for you.
-The team may include heart doctors (cardiologists), nurse specialists, nutritionists, exercise therapists and others.
+The team may include heart & vascular doctors, nurse specialists, nutritionists, exercise therapists and others.